 .stringsdict for plural forms and dynamic text based on numbers or variables

-Step 1: Prepare Your Code for Localization
+Step 1: Refactor Strings for Localization

 Correct: